znly/rules_go/README.rst

 Announcements
 -------------

+October 10, 2017
+  We have bumped the minimum Bazel version to 0.6.0 due to `#889`_.
 October 9, 2017
   Release `0.6.0 <https://github.com/bazelbuild/rules_go/releases/tag/0.6.0>`_
   is now available.
 Bazel 0.5.4 or later is now required.
 The WORKSPACE